Diagnostic Medical Sonography

-A discussion board is a way to discuss a topic, ask for help or simply communicate with your classmates about the material being covered, experiences you are having off campus at clinicals or just a way to get clarification on a question you have.
-A question or explanation of some sort will be asked on Sunday by your instructor and you will have to post a response to the instructors question by the following Wednesday.
-Along with your response you will ask a question for your fellow classmates to reply to.
+An online discussion board is a way to discuss a topic, ask for help or simply communicate and engage with your classmates and instructors about the material being covered, experiences you are having off campus at clinicals or just a way to get clarification on a question you have.
+A question or explanation of some sort will be posted on Sunday by your instructor and you will have to post a response to the instructors question by the following Wednesday.
+Along with your response you will ask a question for your fellow classmates to discuss.
 This is how the communication between students gets started.
 Following your response, you have to reply to two of your classmates questions by the following Saturday.
 This is graded and is an important part of the online classroom.
 The instructor for the course will also reply to some of the questions and this helps make a good discussion and provide clarification for questions that go unanswered by your classmates.

 Back to Top